Wish Upon

 Wish Upon is a 2017 American supernatural horror film, directed by John R. Leonetti, written by Barbara Marshall, and starring Joey King, Ki Hong Lee, Sydney Park, Shannon Purser, Sherilyn Fenn, Elisabeth Rohm, and Ryan Phillippe.
-The film follows a teenage girl who is given a magic musicbox that grants seven wishes, but kills someone close to her each time it does.
+The film follows a teenage girl who is given a magic music box that grants seven wishes, but kills someone close to her each time it does.

 The film was theatrically released on July 14, 2017, by Broad Green Pictures and Orion Pictures.
 It received negative reviews from critics and grossed $23.5 million worldwide against a $12 million budget.

 Plot

 Clare Shannon, a seventeen-year-old high school outcast, is haunted by the memory of her mother's suicide that she witnessed as a young child.

 Her father, Jonathan, who becomes a hoarder and dumpster diver, finds a Chinese music box and gives it to Clare.
-Clare deciphers one of the inscriptions on the box as "Seven Wishes," and absentmindedly wishes for Darcie, her school tormentor, to "rot," at which point Darcie develops necrotizing fasciitis.
+Clare deciphers one of the inscriptions on the box as "Seven Wishes", and absentmindedly wishes for Darcie, her school bully, to "rot", at which point Darcie develops Necrotizing fasciitis.
 That same day, Clare's dog Max dies in her house's crawlspace.
 Clare deduces the box grants wishes.

-Clare makes a second wish that a popular boy named Paul will reciprocate her affection; Paul falls madly in love with her.
-Clare’s wealthy great-uncle dies.
+Clare makes a second wish that a popular boy named Paul would fall madly in love with her and he does (so much so he starts to stalk her).
+That same night Clare's wealthy great-uncle dies.
 Hearing this, Clare wishes to be in his will, which rewrites itself and leaves everything to Clare.
 Consequently, friendly neighbor Mrs. Deluca perishes as her hair gets caught in the kitchen waste disposal, breaking her neck.

-Clare enlists the help of her Asian classmate, Ryan Hui, to decipher the symbols on the box.
+Clare enlists the help of her classmate, Ryan Hui, to decipher the symbols on the box.
 His cousin Gina is able to decipher that each of the seven wishes comes with consequences.
 They now understand the link of wishes to catastrophes.
-The trio's research reveals the box belonged to a Chinese woman named Lu Mei; during a 1910 outbreak of bubonic plague in China, Mei’s family was forcibly quarantined in a railroad car where all but Mei died.
-Mei prayed for revenge at a temple and offered up her family’s only valuable heirloom, the music box, as a sacrifice, at which point a demonic Yaoguai spirit cursed the music box.
-After using the box to get her revenge, Mei committed suicide, with the box later passing through a string of owners, all suffering tragic fates.
+The trio's research reveals the box belonged to a Chinese woman named Lu Mei; during a 1910 outbreak of bubonic plague in China, Mei's family was forcibly quarantined in a railroad car where all but Mei died.
+Mei prayed for revenge at a temple and offered up her family's only valuable heirloom, the music box, as a sacrifice, at which point a demonic Yaoguai spirit cursed the music box.
+After using the box to get her revenge, Mei committed suicide, with the box later passing through a string of owners (including Clare’s mother), all suffering tragic fates.

 Gina emails the text to an associate for help with the deciphering.
-Clare makes a fourth wish that her father will stop dumpster diving; he immediately has a personality shift.
-Soon after, Gina and her associate decipher the meaning of the final phrase: "When the music ends, the blood price is paid."
-Before she can warn Ryan, Gina is impaled and dies.
-After Ryan finds Gina's body, he confronts Clare about making a wish, which she denies.
+Clare makes a fourth wish that her father will stop being so embarrassing; he stops dumpster diving and starts playing the saxophone again.
+Soon after, Gina and her associate decipher the meaning of the final phrase; "When the music ends, the blood price is paid."
+Before she can warn Ryan, Gina is impaled on a statue in her loft and dies.
+After Ryan finds Gina's body, he confronts Clare about making another wish, which she denies.